 - Purchase a white noise machine to block out unwanted sounds from within your own room or even outside.
 Instead of or in addition to the white noise machine, ear plugs or a small fan may be helpful.

 - Use a sleep mask to block out any unwanted light.
 This could be a great compromise with your residence hall roommate who may prefer to stay up later to study.

 - Purchase a desk lamp for you and each roommate to avoid using the overhead lights when one of you is sleeping.

 - Create a comfortable sleeping area to improve your ability to fall asleep and stay asleep.
 If you have the option, choose the pillows, mattress, and bedding that are most comfortable for you.

 - Keep the bedroom at a comfortable temperature (ideally, slightly cool), and well-ventilated.

 Go to bed and wake up as close as possible to the same time every day.
-Having a set bedtime and rising time will help your body get used to a sleeping schedule.† Try to keep this same routine on the weekends as well, understanding that there may be exceptions depending on your schedule.† Talk with your roommates about how you can establish a regular sleep routine in your residence hall room, apartment or house.
+Having a set bedtime and rising time will help your body get used to a sleeping schedule.† Sleep only an hour longer during the weekend than your latest weekday wake-up time, understanding that there may be exceptions depending on your schedule.
+Talk with your roommates about how you can establish a regular sleep routine in your residence hall room, apartment or house.